nathanielfernandes/rt/README.md

 # rt

-a WIP glsl path tracer
+a ~~WIP~~ glsl path tracer

+> I am no longer working on this, took too long of a break from it

 ![render](./assets/render.png)